Writing

 • philosophy

-Slow crack growth or fail-safe: the choice before the analysis
+Slow crack growth or fail-safe: decide before you mesh

-Damage tolerance is a design philosophy first and a crack-growth curve second.
-Picking the route early — and what each one actually commits you to.
+Damage tolerance is a design decision first and a crack-growth curve second.
+Some notes on picking the route early and what each one signs you up for.

 Read post